Gerhard Doerfer: Biography

-Doerfer served as the executive president of the Societas Uralo-Altaica from 1975-1979, as the president of the Deutsch-Türkische Gesellschaft until 1990.
+Doerfer served as the executive president of the Societas Uralo-Altaica from 1975 to 1979, as the president of the Deutsch-Türkische Gesellschaft until 1990.

 Doerfer dismissed the validity of the Altaic language family concept.
 He argued that the words and features shared by Turkic, Mongolic, and Tungusic were cultural borrowings, and that any other similarities should be attributed to chance resemblances.
 He further states that if all three languages were genetically connected, the comparative language losses over time should be random instead of being limited to the geographical fringes of the family.